 Many of my closest friends are those who went through deployments, moves, and other military life challenges with me.
 Life is better when you go through it with friends who understand.

-Today, I have the distinct honor of continuing to support military families in my work as publisher at Elva Resa Publishing, the leading US publisher of books for military families.
+I am honored to continue supporting military families in my work as publisher at Elva Resa Publishing, the leading US publisher of books for military families.

 You’ll find ideas and advice from other military family members who share their experience with the hope it will make this life a little easier, a little more meaningful, for a fellow military family.

-No matter what stage of military life you are living—newly married, going through your sixth deployment, or getting ready to retire after a long career—military life is better when you go through it with friends who get it.
+Whether you are newly married, going through your sixth deployment, or getting ready to retire after a long career—military life is better when you go through it with friends who get it, so we’re glad you’re here.

 Feature photo: Arch of Swords at the wedding of Karen Price and Lt Bob Pavlicin, USMC.
 Photo credit: M. Ferguson.
 Photo use courtesy of Karen Pavlicin-Fragnito.